nest-desktop/nest-desktop/docs/user/usage-external/simulate-with-insite.rst

 Thanks for integrating Insite in NEST Simulator and NEST Desktop:

 - Simon Oehrl (Conceptual design for Insitufication in NEST Desktop)
-- Marcel Krüger (Collaboration of Insitufication in NEST Desktop)
+- Marcel Krüger (Collaboration on Insitufication in NEST Desktop)